Censorship in Iran

 On November 17, 2019, in response to fuel protests, the country shut down nearly all internet access.
 This reduced internet traffic down to 5% of ordinary levels.

+In November 2024 Iran was reportedly talking about removing internet restrictions.

+In 2025 after Israel attacked Iran, Iran blacked out the internet and asked Iranians to delete WhatsApp, claiming it was sharing information with Israel.
+WhatsApp denied this.

 In practice

-After the Islamic revolution in 1979, the Ministry of Culture and Islamic Guidance, also known as the Ershad, came into existence to control all cultural activities in the country.
-From that moment on, all musicians, writers, artists, and media makers needed permits that allowed them to publicly display their works.
+After the Islamic revolution in 1979, the Ministry of Culture and Islamic Guidance, also known as the Ershad, was created to control all cultural activities in the country.
+Since then, all musicians, writers, artists, and media makers need permits to publicly display their work.
 The Ershad is in charge of providing these permits and judges whether each producer's work aligns with Islamic culture.
-Different departments within the Ershad are responsible for interpreting what fits and doesn't fit with Islamic culture and should therefore be censored.
+Different departments within the Ershad are responsible for interpreting what should and should not be censored.
 At the head of this bureaucratic organization are both the Minister of Culture and Islamic Guidance and the Supreme Leader, Ayatollah Khamenei.
 Journalists also need a license before they can legally start working.
 Licenses for journalists are provided by the Press Supervisory Board, and a license is withdrawn if a journalist criticizes the State.

-Censorship in Iran is not just an act by an individual.
-It's a process that involves interaction and negotiation.
-The complexity and ambiguity of the system stimulate self-censorship and create a culture of censorship.
-However, not everything is negotiable.
+Censorship in Iran is not an act by an individual, but is a process that involves interaction and negotiation.
+The complexity and ambiguity of the system stimulate self-censorship while creating a culture of censorship.
 Criticism of the Supreme Leader, for example, is strictly prohibited.
-Any journalist or artist who does not obey the Iranian State can face severe punishment.
+Any journalist or artist who does not obey the Iranian state can face severe punishment.